psychemedia/storytelling-notes/and-the-girl-played-on.md

 As soon as it saw Anwen, it squealed, and scuffed at the ground, and shook the chain around its neck.

-The old woman snarled: "Bag of bones, do something right for once.
+The old woman snarled: "Rhoswen, do something right for once.
 Go and get some water from the well" and a skeletal figure, made of little more than skin and bone, with a complexion as grey as a wintry sky, scurried past.
 The old woman's daughter.
 When she returned, she was dragging a cauldron, which slopped water onto the cold stone floor.
 Her mother chastised her, made as if to hit her, and the girl cowered away.

 But if she was harsh towards her daughter, the old woman was politeness itself to Anwen: "Ah, Anwen, I'm sure you're tired after your journey.
 Please sit down, eat, drink."